secretstartups/handbook/people-group/learning-and-development/index.html.md

 1. The employment bot will open a new issue for team members who are transitioning to managers of people
 1. Find the user's location using their Slack or GitLab profile
-1. In WILL Learning, navigate to the approripate training for supervisors based on this geographical area.
+1. In WILL Learning, navigate to the appropriate training for supervisors based on this geographical area.
 1. In the course, click `Invite Participants` and copy the sharable link
 1. On the employment issue, comment using the following template: `Hello [NAME]!
 Please follow this link [COURSE LINK] to complete  the [COURSE NAME] in WILL Learning.
 Thanks!`
 1. Follow the steps above in the `Checking Compliance for Offboarded Team Members` section to determine if this team member has completed the individual anti-harassment course in their previous role.
-If they did not complete the course, follow steps to revoke their license.
+If they did not complete the course, follow the steps to revoke their license.

 ## Performance Indicators